mcleber/Ray_Casting/README.md

 ## Controls

  - **Movements in Raycaster:** Arrow keys.
- - **MAccessing the Map Editor:** Press ESC to exit the Raycaster and enter the Editor, and ESC again to return.
+ - **Accessing the Map Editor:** Press ESC to exit the Raycaster and enter the Editor, and ESC again to return.
  - **Map Editor Movements:** Right-click pressed for panning, and mouse scroll wheel for zooming.